supervisely/docs/customization/agents/custom_docker_registry/custom_docker_registry.md

 ```
 sudo supervisely up -d
 ```
-3. Go to the "Team Cluster" page -> open agent "Instructions" -> Copy the command and run it on the server where the agent is running.
+3. Go to the "Team Cluster" page -> open agent "Instructions" -> Copy the command and run it on the computer where the agent is running.